community-libs/vaurien/docs/source/extending.rst

   to go to the backend.
 If False, it means data is available on the backend socket and should be tramsmitted back to the client.

-A handler instance is initialized with two values:

-- **settings** - the settings loaded for the handler
-- **proxy** - the proxy instance

 For the handler options, each option is defined in the **options** mapping.
 The key is the option name and the value is a 3-tuple providing: